AmarDange/Indo-German/README.md

 6. Click on the 'Deploy' tab and go to 'Deployment Method' and choose GitHub
 7. Navigate to 'App connected to GitHub' and search for the relevant repository
 8. Select the repository you wish to deploy and click 'Connect'
 9. Scroll down to the bottom and then select “Manual deploy”, and choose your repository.
 10. Wait for your build to complete.
 11. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

 ### Connecting to API

-- Navigate to the Heroku app for Indo german_DRF_API project and under the 'Settings' tab add the following config vars: Key: Client_Origin and Key: Client_Origin_Dev
+ - Navigate to the Heroku app for Be-Inspired_DRF_API project and under the 'Settings' tab add the following config vars: Key: Client_Origin and Key: Client_Origin_Dev
 - Ensure that the trailing '/' of the value of these key is removed from the end of both links and save the config vars.
 - Install the Axios package, and create the supporting axiosDefaults.js file